Jennifer2001-lab/Semester_Project/README.md

 # Semester_Project
-So, the files to use are: main.m, solve_master_problem.m, solve_subproblem.m
+So, the files to use are: main.m, solve_master_problem.m, solve_subproblem.m, solve_subproblem_SOCP.m
-(Attention, I have the same filenames with an underscore afterwards)

-They are in the folder: Code Jennifer new version
+They are in the folder: Code final version